xdvio/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

 hash, as a function of a value would obviously change along with it.

 The identifier is used as an `index` into a ShaMap tree, which in ripple, is representative of a point in time.
-In fact a shamap can be hashed deterministically, thus a point in time can be identified by a `hash`.
+In fact a ShaMap can be hashed deterministically, thus a point in time can be identified by a `hash`.
 Where is a ShaMap actually stored?
 In the NodeStore, of course.

 But the NodeStore only stores binary content you protest!
 But the ShaMap has a binary representation!
-So what are the `contents` of a ShaMap, to be hashed to be stored in the nodestore?
+So what are the `contents` of a ShaMap, to be hashed to be stored in the NodeStore?

 Glad you asked.
 A tree, has a root, and many children, either more branches, or terminal leaves.
 The root, and any of its children that have children